waigania13/carmen/docs/how-carmen-works.md

 A user searches for

-> West Lake View Rd Englewood
+> West Lake View Road Englewood

 How does the Carmen geocoder come up with its results in a forward geocode?